Edit this page

 Parameters

-If this argument is omitted, all pending requests are aborted.
+If set to true, all pending requests are aborted.